-For all Foundations blocks and courses, University of Washington policy stipulates that a request for a grade review must be made before the end of the academic quarter following the quarter in which the course was taken.
-For all Foundations Phase blocks and courses, and for all clinical clerkships, a request for a grade review may be requested at any point after the grade has been submitted.
-The student must begin the Foundations grade challenge three weeks after grade submission and the process ends by 4 weeks after grade submission.
-If the student wishes to appeal the grade challenge outcome, the process begins within 5 weeks of grade submission and must be complete by 7 weeks following the grade submission.
+For all School of Medicine blocks and courses, University of Washington policy stipulates that a request for a grade review must be made before the end of the academic quarter following the quarter in which the course was taken.
+To initiate a grade review, the student requests a meeting with the block or clerkship administrator.
+If after the grade review, the student is unsatisfied, the grade challenge process is initiated.
+Grade challenge must be submitted to the block or clerkship director by week four of the quarter following the quarter in which the course was taken.
+If the student wishes to appeal the grade challenge outcome, the appeal must be submitted to the appeal committee by week eight of the quarter following the quarter in which the course was taken.
 Remediation of a fail grade and grade challenge will generally occur concurrently since grade failure may prohibit a student from progressing in the Foundations Phase curriculum.